0xmozak/mozak-vm/circuits/README.md

 - Or the row value is the same as next row value (excluding indicator columns)
 - Or the is from the looked table is true.

-This summarises the types of lookups and permutation arguments used in the codebase.
+This summarises the types of arguments used in the codebase.

 ## Table Value Insertion